Interview by Jacob Sawyer. portrait by Maksim Kalanep.

 I remember getting my first issue of Thrasher, it was from 1985 and had Christian Hosoi blasting over a car out of a fly off –

-Oh it’s the yellow one, Del Mar re-visited, Capitola corrupted.
-Gonzo with the CBS sticker, Gonzo’s ollie is in it too, MOFO some other bull shit.
+Oh, it’s the yellow one!
+Del Mar re-visited, Capitola corrupted.
+Gonzo with the CBS sticker, Gonzo’s ollie is in it too.

 How old are you now?

-At that time the people who worked there didn’t skateboard so a lot of them were jump ramps.
-It’ s different, skating now it’s countless stairs.
+At that time, the people who worked there didn’t skateboard so a lot of them were jump ramps.
+Skating now, it’s different.
+Countless stairs.

 What’s your favourite cover and what’s the first one you ever picked?

 I’ve been there in the fog, with the trees and shit it’s spooky.
-It’s way spooky up there for people, I slept up there before.
-When I was a little kid we would sleep up there, camp and shit.
+I’ve slept up there before.
+When I was a little kid, we’d camp up there.
 My adventures now, we’ll sleep wherever we can sleep we don’t really care.
-We’d sleep here if we had to, we are going to go to Copenhagen after this.
-Me and Preston have been running pretty hot for the last five years.
+We’d sleep here if we had to, we’re going to go to Copenhagen after this.
+Me and Preston [Maigetter] have been running pretty hot, for the last five years.
 Good runs.
-If I can make customs, I can get in, I’m going.
+If I can make customs, if I can get in, I’m going.